SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 Firebase Cloud Messaging
 ========================
 It is beyond the scope of this documentation to explain the complete setup Firebase Cloud Messaging.
-It sends EEW messages based on the magnitude prefered internally (see section *Magnitude Association and Scoring*).
+This implementation uses an auxilar python library or also named interface *eews2fcm.py* to send out EEW messages based on what it is configured at the sections of *Magnitude Association* and *Regionalized Profiles*.
 In order to understand the Firebase Cloud Messaging interface see `Firebase Cloud Messaging`_ and `HTTP protocol`_.
 This interface is activated with: